Contract research

 Climate chamber

-Test chamber with a defined conditions (temperature, humidity)
+Test chamber for creating a specified climate (temperature, humidity)

 ESR spectroscopy

-Analysis of substances with unpaired electrons (e.g. paramagnetic complexes, free radicals)
+Analysis of substances containing unpaired electrons (e.g. paramagnetic complexes, free radicals)

 Fluorescence spectroscopy